Bob Plager: Personal life

 Plager's brothers, Bill and Barclay, also played in the NHL.
 All three of them played together with the St. Louis Blues from 1968 to 1972.
 Plager was a convert to Judaism.

 Death

-Plager died of a "cardiac event" suffered while driving eastbound near St. Louis' Vandeventer neighborhood, on Interstate 64, on March 24, 2021, leading to a two-vehicle collision.
+Plager died of a "cardiac event" suffered while driving eastbound on Interstate 64, on March 24, 2021, leading to a two-vehicle collision.
 During a commemoration ceremony at Enterprise Center, organist Jeremy Boyer played "When The Blues Go Marching In" while Blues alumni carried his coffin out of Enterprise Center to be transported.